newaetech/chipwhisperer/docs/index.rst

 :ref:`scope section <api-scope>` of the API documentation.

-To see longer, more in-depth examples of what the tool-chain can do, take a look at the `Using the ChipWhisperer Analyzer for a Correlation Power Analysis Attack <tutorial-pa_cpa_1-openadc-cwlitearm>`_ tutorial.
+To see longer, more in-depth examples of what the tool-chain can do, take a look at :ref:`tutorials-sca101` for completed versions of power analysis tutorials, as well as :ref:`tutorials-fault101` for completed versions of voltage and clock glitching tutorials.
 Check out all the other :ref:`tutorials <tutorials>` to see what is possible.
 The content is generated from Jupyter notebooks included with the project.
 It includes interactive plots.

-If you are new to the latest major changes and other websites and resources related to side-channel analysis and the ChipWhisperer tool-chain, here is an :ref:`overview <getting_started>` page for you.

 .. _hardware: https://rtfm.newae.com